Table of Contents

 That’s not to say traditional person-to-person lending doesn’t happen anymore—of course it does—but the term peer-to-peer lending was essentially redefined in the mid-to-late 2000s with the emergence of innovative financial technology companies focused on using modern apps and online platforms to connect strangers for the purpose of facilitating alternative financial services.
 After over decade of spin-off peer-to-peer lending fintechs funded by venture capitalists and moderate success that has led to at times multi-billion-dollar valuations, peer-to-peer lending has now come to evoke a specific model of fintech business that facilitates lending between people.

-So, what is peer to peer lending?
-Peer-to-peer lending is a modern alternative lending model that leverages financial technology or fintech platforms to connect individual borrowers with individual lenders.
+So, what is peer-to-peer lending?
+Peer-to-peer loans are a modern alternative lending model that leverages financial technology or fintech platforms to connect individual borrowers with individual lenders.
 Using a digital platform as an intermediary between borrowers and lenders, these peer-to-peer lending fintechs cuts out the bank or traditional financial institution, handling transactions and facilitating the funding and repayment of loans between borrowers and individual investors.
 It facilitates both long-term and short term peer to peer lending with safe and secure transactions.

 Peer-to-Peer Lending Is a Type of Alternative Lending